fuzun/iot-facerecognition/README.md

 ## Usage
 ### Server
+First of all, because of encryption, OpenSSL >= 1.1 (runtimes) must be available on the machine.
+It is not possible to disable encryption.

 The server needs to be configured before usage.
 To configure the server, open the <b>config.ini</b> file that comes with the server and modify lines according to these:
 In future, I may make the config.ini auto-generated from CMake options.